iEvilMango/14x/README.md

 * GUI programming : Can get messy real quick, but kind of fun to learn about.
 If you want to stick with java here, I'd suggest either the Swing or JavaFX frameworks.
 * [This subreddit has a bunch of challenges, adding more at a rate of ~~ 3 a week.
 See if you can solve any!](https://www.reddit.com/r/dailyprogrammer)

-// toDo: add markdown starter, terminal / git starter / running java from terminal.
+// toDo: add markdown starter,  git starter.
 Add exercises for items in Advanced.java